RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Experimental results

 In this section, we extend the scenario to analyze the impact of multiple subjects present on the scene, which we tackle using multiple \ac{ap}s.
-Here, all measurements are performed using \ac{ap}$1$ and \ac{ap}$2$.
-We first consider the results obtained solely by \ac{ap}$1$ in \secref{sec:multiperson-res}, and then we combine \ac{ap}$1$ and \ac{ap}$2$ results in \secref{sec:multiap-res}.
+Here, all measurements are performed using \ac{ap}$1$ and \ac{ap}$2$ in E$1$.
+We first consider the results obtained solely by \ac{ap}$1$, and then we combine \ac{ap}$1$ and \ac{ap}$2$.
 Several experiments are carried out with $2$ to $5$ subjects, performing different activities.
 In total, we collect $28$ such sequences each with duration $\sim 10$~s, of which $13$ include $2$ subjects, $5$ include $3$ subjects, $6$ include $4$ subjects and $4$ include $5$ subjects.
+These measurements are collected across different days, spanning a total of 3 weeks.